antonio-marasescu/the-stc-repository/cloud/aws/aws-pricing-and-billing.md

   - also has a free tier dashboard to monitor free tier usage
 - Cost Allocation Tags: allows to track costs on a detalied level.
 You also have [Tag Editor](https://docs.aws.amazon.com/tag-editor/latest/userguide/tagging-resources.html) to find and edit tags for your resources and group them in resources groups
 - Cost and Usage Reports: a comprehensive & granular set of aws costs and data available, including additonal metadata about services, pricing and reservations.
 Can be integrated and analysed using Athena, Redshift and QuickSight.
 - Cost Explorer: visualize, understand and manage your aws costs and usage over time.
 Create custom reports to analyze costs and usage at various degree of granularity (monthly, hourly, resource-level).
-Moreover, you can forecast usage up to 12 months based on previous usage.
+Moreover, you can forecast usage up to 12 months based on previous usage and **helps you choose an optimal saving plans**

 ### Monitoring against costs
 - Billing Alarms: you can create them with the use of the data from Cloud-Watch (region specific), it is used for actual costs not for projected costs.